-Organizations need to have a clear picture about who is accessing their data, how, when and where it is accessed?
+Organizations need to have a clear picture of who is accessing their data, how, when and where it is accessed?
 Your data can be at risk and they need take control of that.
-There are various tools available that provide usage analysis and forensics and can implement various access policies.
+There are various tools available that provide useful analysis and forensics and can implement various access policies.
 Also, their data leakage prevention (DLP) tools stop any transfer or movement of sensitive data via the cloud applications or email.

 You must investigate providers’ contracts carefully.
 You should check whether the provider provides security guarantees?
 Does it take the responsibility for your data?
 Is it going to offer visibility into security affairs?
 What monitoring tools it provides for these purposes?
 What will happen to your data if you choose to end taking the service?
 You should gauge your own security requirements and compliance at first.
 Don’t accept the cloud provider’s routine contracts and SLAs.
 You should put your security needs to them while negotiating various service contracts.
 First, you should make sure that your internal security is up-to-date.
 It is important to fortify your corporate network prior to contracting with a cloud service provider.
 It is even better if your IT staff has a checklist of important terms to look out for while investigating cloud service security.
 You can have a clear list of suitable providers based on the investigation.

 Your organization can get the services of CloudCodes.
 It is a cloud security start-up founded in 2011, which provides cloud security solution to enterprises. gControl and SSO1 Single Sign on (SSO) are its two popular products..
 While gControl secures only Google Apps, the new SSO1 supports multiple enterprise cloud applications.
-These include SalesForce, Zoho, DropBox and Freshdesk; apart from the earlier Google for Work.
+These include SalesForce, Zoho, DropBox, and Freshdesk; apart from the earlier Google for Work.
 SSO1 gives capabilities of IdP like self-password, password management and multi-factor authentication (MFA).The MFA uses the fingerprint reading capability of Smartphones to give biometric authentication.
-It also supports anti-phishing feature that empowers you to restrict entry to login page on the base country or the IP address.
+It also supports anti-phishing feature that empowers you to restrict entry to login page in the base country or the IP address.
 Thus, access to the applications from countries that are infamous for hacking or phishing attacks can be easily restricted.